Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Product differentiation within the one market, for example different electricity prices for domestic and business users
 - Can't give favourable treatment to one market for no reason
 - Example: UBER
-	- Uber uses route-based pricing, which charges customers based on what it predicts they're willing to pay.
-An algorithm uses data and predicts the top price a user would be willing to pay
+	- Uber uses route-based pricing, which charges customers based on what it predicts they're willing to pay
+	- An algorithm uses data and predicts the top price a user would be willing to pay
-	- One of the biggest p
+	- One of the biggest predictors of customer price sensitivity to a surge is how much battery they have left on their phone
+	- Uber knows when is users phone batteries are running low because the app switches into power-saving mode

 **Ethics:**